littensy/reflex/docs/docs/guides/your-first-producer.md

 To add a todo to the list, you would simply run `todos.addTodo(name)`.
 Note that these are not methods, so you shouldn't use the `:` operator to call them in Luau.

+### Selectors

+Coming up are **selectors**, functions that receive the state and return a subset of it.
+They're useful for reading and subscribing to your state, and you'll learn more about them in the next guides.

+You can get the state with a selector by running `todos.getState(selectTodos)`, or you can use a `producer.subscribe` to listen for changes in the selector's results.

 ---

 ## Using a producer